 Third and fourth graders are beginning to assert their independence and leadership skills within the school community.
 Through sharing ideas and opinions, learning mediation skills, and working collaboratively on research projects, students play an important role in creating a stimulating and respectful classroom community.
 The days offer increasing opportunities for self-discovery and expression, including a weekly dedicated arts block during which students learn alongside professional artists and musicians.
-Students perfect their reading and writing skills through small, cooperative literacy stations, writing workshop, poetry studies, small reading groups, and story publishing.
-They work on math challenges that require critical thinking and organization, learn about electric circuits and food chemistry, go back in time to learn about Westward Expansion and the Civil War, and perform in RISE, the Upper Elementary chorus, at community venues.
+Students perfect their reading and writing skills through small, cooperative literacy stations, writing workshops, poetry studies, small reading groups, and story publishing.
+They work on math challenges that require critical thinking and organization, learn about electric circuits and food chemistry, learn about the perspectives of indigenous people and colonists during the time of the formation of states, and perform in RISE, the Upper Elementary chorus.
 Third and fourth graders are key contributors in a world that is expanding every day—with the knowledge and skills they acquire, as well as with an understanding for their important role and influence in a broader community.

 Learning Looks Like This